Patagonia: Roots of Tomorrow

 Mission

 But there's more to this journey than just adventure.
 By traveling with us, you'll become part of a noble cause, dedicated to preserving the delicate balance between nature and expansion in the region.
-Dive into our charitable initiatives that empower you to fundraise, donate, and volunteer—every step you take will contribute to the conservation of this pristine region's natural resources and the healthy well-being of its community through regenerative agriculture.
+Every step you take will contribute to the conservation of this pristine region's natural resources and the healthy well-being of its community through implementing educational gardens and learning landscapes based on regenerative agriculture and pedagogy.

 Background